 For my unit testing, I have used PHPUnit to help test components inside my Composer packages and Laravel's elixir to test user experience and form data.

 I tend to think that a good PHP developer must know how to use frontend technologies.
 I have created websites using the latest HTML5 and CSS3 attributes.

-My favourite tools to help compile my frontend code is Laravel's Elixir which obviously goes great with the Laravel framework.
-I have also used GULP, Bower and many more tools to help ease code compilation.
+My favourite tools to help compile my frontend code is Laravel's Elixir which goes great with the Laravel framework.
+I have also used GULP, Bower, Webpack and many more tools to help ease code compilation.

 I have created and merged many branches to help ease company's version control.
 I have also helped people understand merge conflicts and the best ways to go about merging conflicts into your targeted branch.